Corn Under Nebraska Big Sky |

 and we go on, mapping time through vanishing towns.

-Northwest of Omaha, the land starts to rise and trough
+the land starts to rise and trough

 in waves, the broadest valleys I’ve ever seen, and I think